 The Science of Hydration and Healing

-- Strengthen the barrier against external stressors
+- Strengthens the barrier against external aggressors

-- Reduce inflammation and speed up wound healing
+- Reduces inflammation while accelerating wound healing

 Ancient Roots of Oleic Acid in Beauty